Have any Questions? +01 123 444 555

 The results of this study were published online in April 2022 and printed in March 2023: https://academic.oup.com/occmed/advance-article-abstract/doi/10.1093/occmed/kqac018/6573922

-In the second phase, starting in October 2023, the Task Group will conduct a series of case studies on the implementation of SDG 8 in selected higher education programmes in the five regions of Africa that address health and safety at work.
-Training programs of priority interest concern the disciplines of medicine (occupational medicine), nursing (occupational nursing), occupational safety, occupational hygiene and ergonomics (safety science).
+In the second phase, the Task Group will investigate the implementation of SDG 8 in selected higher education programs in the five regions of Africa that address health and safety at work.
+Study programs of priority interest concern the disciplines of medicine (occupational medicine), nursing (occupational nursing), occupational safety, occupational hygiene and ergonomics (safety science).
 This project is carried out in close cooperation with OSHAfrica.

 + + + + + + + + + + + + + + + +